Odin-SMR/hermod/Documentation/odin.hermod.rst

 .. image:: flow.png
     :height: 5cm

-The hermod suite are written mostly in Python_ and small part of the code is written in C with Python's C-api to extend Pythons capabilities to interact with different tools in the Processing chain.
+The Hermod suite are written mostly in Python_ and small part of the code is written in C with Python's C-api to extend Pythons capabilities to interact with different tools in the Processing chain.

-Meta data from calculations made by Qsmr is stored in a database and data is stored in files at the filesystem.
+Meta data from calculations made by Qsmr is stored in a database and data is stored in files at the file system.

 Hermod is the collection name for the processing chain.
 The name Hermod was chosen after one of the sons of Odin - Hermod known for his speed.